stillwaxin/JunOS-FeatureRequests/configuration-variables/configuration-variables.md

 # Configuration Variables

 ## FEATURE / ENHANCEMENT REQUEST: Configuration Variables
+This has already been submitted to Juniper as : ER-077401

 Please implement a feature such that configurations can use variables.
 Specific use case is the following:
 Current config may look like this: